CarlTS/microbit-grove/tutorials/servo.md

 ![WTS Logo](https://raw.githubusercontent.com/CarlTS/microbit-grove/master/assets/WTSLogo.png)

 ## Testing the micro:bit @unplugged
-We want to make sure everything is working correctly.
+We want to make sure everything is working correctly before we start.
 ![Plugging in microbit](https://raw.githubusercontent.com/CarlTS/microbit-grove/master/assets/microbitplugin.gif)
-<font size=2>Continue onto the next when ready to start</font>
+> Continue onto the next when ready to start

 ## {Testing the micro:bit}
 We'll begin by testing our microbit